swathiHR/OpenText_Assignment/README.md

 ->Then result will be displayed as per search criteria

 Company name through text file :
-->Add .txt file which has data in it to dataFiles folder of the project.(To check negative flow by adding an empty .txt file) ->then update the file path in the program(update of file path requred here ->CompanyNameSortandSearch class->line number 35 (code line is : filePath = ".\\DataFiles\\companyName.txt";)
+->Add .txt file  dataFiles folder of the project.(Check negative flow by adding an empty .txt file) ->then update the file path in the program(update of file path requred here ->CompanyNameSortandSearch class->line number 35 (code line is : filePath = ".\\DataFiles\\companyName.txt";)

 execution process for text file part: